-Dean Ammons is the first woman and the first African American to lead Widener University School of Law, and is the senior African American female dean (one of six) in the nation.
+Dean Ammons is the first woman and the first African American to lead Widener University School of Law, and is the senior African American female dean in the nation.
 Dean Ammons came to Widener in 2006 from Cleveland-Marshall College of Law in Cleveland, Ohio, where she was associate dean and professor of law.
 During her 15 years at Cleveland-Marshall, she chaired and served on a number of university committees and taught Administrative Law, Legislation, Mass Communications Law, and Women and the Law.
 In 2006, the Cleveland-Marshall Alumni Association chose her as their Stapleton Award recipient.
 In addition, Dean Ammons has been on the faculty of the National Judicial College in Reno, Nevada, since 1993.
 In 2010, she was named to the Legal Education Development Committee of the American Bar Association, and she recently completed three years’ service as the Chair of the Curriculum Committee of the American Bar Association’s Section of Legal Education & Admissions to the Bar.
 Dean Ammons also served a three-year term on the Government Relations Committee of the Association of American Law Schools.
 She is also a member of the Advisory Boards of the Women Deans’ Databank and the Minority Deans’ Databank.
+Dean Ammons was elected to the Board of Directors of WHYY in Philadelphia, PA, in August 2013.

+Dean Ammons was awarded the Community Leadership Award from Best Buddies Delaware on March 16, 2013.
+In November, 2012, Dean Ammons received the “Excellence in Education Award” from the Delaware Barristers Association.
 In February 2012, Dean Ammons was named one of “The Power 100” African American attorneys in the U.S. In October of 2011, she was honored with the Service to Children Award at the Christopher W. White Distinguished Access to Justice Awards program presented by the Delaware State Bar Association.
 In August 2010, Senator Tom Carper forwarded Dean Ammons’ name to the Department of Justice for consideration by the White House for a seat on the U.S. District Court for the District of Delaware.
 In January 2010, Dean Ammons was appointed by Governor Jack Markell of Delaware to be the special investigator in the case of the alleged child molestations by pediatrician Earl Bradley.
 Her work resulted in a package of nine legislative reforms that were passed unanimously by the Delaware General Assembly.
 In August 2009, she was named among the 14 Most Influential People in Delaware by “Delaware Today” magazine.
 In May 2009, she was named a Fellow of the American Bar Foundation.
-In 2008, Dean Ammons was named to and currently serves on the Board of Directors of the Delaware State Chamber of Commerce.
+In 2008, Dean Ammons was named to and currently serves on the Board of Directors of the Delaware State Chamber of Commerce as chair of its ethics committee.
 She was honored by the American Council on Education, Office of Women in Higher Education, with the Delaware Leadership Award.
 In 2007, she was named a Senior Scholar in the Department of Health Policy at Jefferson Medical College in Philadelphia, PA.
 Also in 2007, Dean Ammons was appointed by Pennsylvania State Treasurer Robin Weissmann to the e-Treasury Blue Ribbon Advisory Commission on Productivity Management.
 At that time, she was named and continues to serve as a Trustee of the Christiana Care Health System of Wilmington, Delaware.

 Prior to joining the faculty at Cleveland-Marshall, Dean Ammons served as executive assistant to former Ohio Governor Richard F. Celeste, from 1988 to 1991, advising him on legal and policy matters in the criminal justice, regulatory and administrative areas.
 She was a TV anchor-person in Huntsville, Alabama, and worked for several media outlets.